 A few months ago, I made a post called “How to lose 25lbs in one month” and it was a huge success.
 Hundreds of health and fitness related websites were linking to my article and my email inbox was flooded with people who wanted to know exactly how I did it.
 First off, let me say that if you’re looking for the latest and greatest diet fad, you’re on the wrong website.
 I went back to basics with regards to my diet plan: Counting calories.
 How did I accomplish this?
-Through Nutrisystem and a 40% off and 1 free week coupon.
-I set up a nutrisystem discount code page that I update regularly.
+Through Nutrisystem!
+You can read my nutrisystem review and make use of their promo and discount codes.

 After about 2 weeks of research, I chose Nutrisystem for several reasons: